Results Palaces to visit Mysore

 A palace to visit, with a large hall once used for private audiences, a dolls' pavilion, a wedding hall, etc.

-The Mysore Palace, the former residence of the Woodeyars, is one of the largest of its kind in India.
-It was the seat of the dynasty that ruled Mysore from 1399 to 1947.
-The incredible longevity of this dynasty was interrupted only for about thirty years by Hyder Ali and his son Tipu Sultan.
+Mysore Palace, the former residence of the Woodeyars, was the seat of the dynasty that ruled Mysore from 1399 to 1947.
+The incredible longevity of this dynasty was interrupted for only 30 years by Hyder Ali and his son Tipu Sultan.

-The first palace dates from the 14th century.
-It was built by King Yaduraya inside the fort of Mysore.
-Many times destroyed then rebuilt, the current palace dates from 1912.
+The first palace was built in the 14th century by King Yaduraya inside the Mysore fort.
+Repeatedly destroyed and rebuilt, the present palace dates from 1912.
 The previous building was destroyed by fire.
-In 1897, the young maharaja Krishnaraja Woodeyar IV ordered the construction of a new palace, which he wanted to be of unequalled splendor.
-It will be enlarged in 1940 by the last maharaja, Jayachamarajendra Woodeyar, who will add a second durbar hall, intended for public audiences.
+In 1897, the young maharaja Krishnaraja Woodeyar IV commissioned the construction of a new palace of unrivalled splendor.
+It was extended in 1940 by the last maharaja, Jayachamarajendra Woodeyar, who added a second durbar hall for public audiences.
+The palace blends different architectural styles: Hindu, Muslim, Rajput and Gothic.
+It faces the Chamundi hill.
+The three-storey granite building is topped with pink marble domes.
+The 75-meter-long façade is lightened by a set of regular arches.
+The central arch is topped by a statue of Lakshmi.

 Ambavilasa.
-This large room was used as a private audience hall where the king received his ministers.
-The entrance is through a rosewood door inlaid with ivory which leads to a small shrine dedicated to Ganesh.
-The floors are made of pietra dura, a technique of inlaying semi-precious stones in marble slabs used in the Taj Mahal.
+This large hall was used for private audiences, where the king received his ministers.
+The entrance is through a rosewood door inlaid with ivory, leading to a small sanctuary dedicated to Ganesh.
+The floors are in pietra dura, a technique of inlaying semi-precious stones in slabs of marble used in the Taj Mahal.
 The pillars are gilded.
-The ceilings are stained glass inlaid in steel grids to support the weight of the chandeliers.
+The ceilings are made of stained glass inlaid in steel grids to support the weight of the chandeliers.

 Gombe Thotti.
-The dolls pavilion is a gallery displaying a beautiful collection of dolls dating from the nineteenth and early twentieth century.
-There are also Indian and European statues, as well as some objects used for ceremonies, like this howda (seat for elephant back) covered with 84 kilos of gold.
+The Doll Pavilion is a gallery displaying a fine collection of dolls dating from the 19th and early 20th centuries.
+It also features Indian and European statues, as well as some ceremonial objects, such as this howda (elephant-back seat) covered in 84 kilos of gold.

 Kalyana mandapa.
 The wedding hall is housed in an octagonal room decorated with peacocks.
 The peacock occupies a central place in Indian symbolism.
 The peacock commonly symbolizes beauty and immortality.
-The stained glass windows on the ceiling are from Scotland.
+The stained-glass ceiling comes from Scotland.

 Temples.
-The palace compound houses twelve Hindu temples.
-The oldest one dates back to the 14th century while the newest one dates back to 1953.
+The palace grounds are home to twelve Hindu temples.
+The oldest dates back to the 14th century.

 Did you know?
 This review was written by our professional authors.